 There’s so much to see at Morikami, and our ever-changing exhibits and gardens mean there’s always something new to see, too.
 We hope you’ll come to visit us again and again, but if you just have one day, here’s how to make the most of your time with us.

-Check out our free tour of the museum and gardens for your smartphones.
+The mile-long path is also a trip through time; each garden represents a style unique to the 9th through the 20th centuries, from sprawling greenery to serene rock gardens.
+Check out our free tour of the museum and gardens on your phone.
 Of course, you can always choose to simply savor the natural soundtrack.
-The mile-long path is also a trip through time; each garden represents a style unique to the 9th through the 20th centuries, from sprawling greenery to serene rock gardens.

 At Morikami’s original museum, the Yamato-kan – situated on its own island, discover the origins of the Yamato Colony at the building’s permanent exhibit.
 Also – don’t miss the newly renovated Dr. Ron and Arlene Kessler Bonsai Walk exhibition showcasing bonsai of varied styles and ages.
 Near the end of the bonsai exhibit you’ll also find a koi feeding area and turtle island.